 The number of foreign features and the amount of coin spent in Canada’s most populous province by feature films from abroad dropped dramatically in 2006, according to year-end stats from Ontario.

-Labor unrest, increased competition are to blame
+Labor unrest and increased competition from other jurisdictions likely are to blame.